It’s The Law, At Least in Some States

-That’s an astonishingly high number, and while it may overstate the situation, privacy policies are a best practice for the following reasons:
+That’s an astonishingly high number, and while it may overstate the situation, privacy policies are good for business:

 With the understanding that: